MiSikora/laboratory/library/docs/gradle-plugin.md

 }
 ```

-This setup shows that each module can define its own feature flags that do not have to be exposed outside.
-In this scenario `module-app` is responsible only for gluing together all feature flags in a way that `Laboratory` instances are aware of feature flag sources and the [QA module](qa-module.md).
+This setup shows that each module can define its feature flags that do not have to be exposed outside.
+In this scenario, `module-app` is responsible only for gluing together all feature flags so that `Laboratory` instances are aware of feature flag sources and the [QA module](qa-module.md).
 It should then deliver the correct `Laboratory` to modules via dependency injection.

-Gradle plugin discovers all feature flags and theirs sources that are a part of the same project.
+Gradle plugin discovers all feature flags and their sources that are a part of the same project.
 There might be some rare cases when you'd like to exclude some modules from contributing its feature flags to the `featureFactory()` or `sourcedStorage()`.
 This can be achieved with project filtering.

 ```groovy
 apply plugin: "io.mehow.laboratory"